jazzdan/rubikon/README.md

 Cube File Format
 ----------------
+Interally cubes are unfolded into flat, two-dimensional structures.
+These structrures are seperated into different lines when reading in from a file for ease of writing the states.
 Cubes can be passed into the reader.rb script to specify states to solve for.
 For example, the goal state look like this: